Spreadsheets

 When to use which command

-• Just looking? exec with readCell / readRange / tableLookup.
+• Reading a workbook? exec with readCell / readRange / tableLookup.
 Often a single --expr is enough.

 • Editing? exec with setCells + --save.
 Check accesses and errors in the return value.